 Elizabeth, New Jersey, sounds like a very regal city, and many people think it was named after Queen Elizabeth.
 In fact, it was actually named after Elizabeth, the wife of Vice Admiral Sir George Carteret, one of the two original proprietors of the colony of New Jersey.
 The city has been around since 1855 and is now one of the larger suburbs of New York City, which is just 15 miles away.
 Today, Elizabeth is a thriving town that is home to nearly 125,000 people.

 HousingDespite its very close proximity to one of the most expensive housing markets in the world, Elizabeth has comparably affordable housing.
-The median home price sale price for the period of MayJuly 2013 was $183,000, below the national median price of $208,000.
+The median home price sale price for the period of May-July 2013 was $183,000, below the national median price of $208,000.
 However, the 79 houses sold during this period represent a 147 percent increase in the number of sales compared to the previous year, which suggests that the housing market in Elizabeth is recovering from earlier slow periods.

 Largest Employers and IndustriesThe employment market in Elizabeth has come a long way from its beginnings as the home of the Singer Sewing Machine Company.
-Today, transportation is one of the citys biggest industries.
+Today, transportation is one of the city's biggest industries.
 The Port Newark-Elizabeth Marine Terminal and the Newark Liberty International Airport are located in Elizabeth.
 Elizabeth is also home to the Bayway Refinery, which is owned by Phillips 66 and supplies petroleum to the New York/New Jersey area.
 Celadon is a planned mixed-use development that will include skyscrapers, retail outlets, offices, a hotel and a boardwalk; it is currently under construction with expected completion by 2020.

 NeighborhoodsElizabeth has several distinct neighborhoods.
-They include Uptown (also called Midtown), the citys largest commercial district, which is located at the junction of Broad Street and Morris Avenue.
+They include Uptown (also called Midtown), the city's largest commercial district, which is located at the junction of Broad Street and Morris Avenue.
 It has a historic district, including the First Presbyterian Church, which was originally a site of one of the battles in the American Revolution.

-to get full property details for our rent-to-own homes
+to get full property details for our rent to own homes

 (including price and contact info).